 See the website for the list of examination centres.
+See Section 5: Assessment for the programme for information on alternative assessments where necessary.

 Written examinations take place in October each year.

 Passing Assessments

 To pass a module, including the Research project, you must attempt all elements of assessment.
 You will pass the module if the combined weighted mark for all elements is at least 50%.